 1866 The Broadway musical is born.
-The Black Crook opens at Niblo's Garden, a musical extravaganza featuring a melodramatic plot and scantily-dressed ballerinas who serve as chorus girls.
-Tickets ranged from five cents to $1.50.
-It was the first Broadway show to run for more than a year.
-A musical starring Zizi Jeanmaire called The Girl in Pink Tights, which is based on the story of this show's creation, will open on Broadway in 1954.
+The Black Crook, a musical extravaganza featuring a melodramatic plot and scantily-dressed ballerinas who serve as chorus girls, opens at Niblo's Garden, .
+Tickets range from five cents to $1.50.
+It is the first Broadway show to run for more than a year.
+In 1954, a musical called The Girl in Pink Tights, which is based on the story of the show's creation, opens on Broadway.
 Many other influences created the musical as it is known today, but Black Crook remains the consensus earliest model.

 1951 The Holiday Theatre returns to the legitimate fold for the first time since 1927 with the opening of the American-Yiddish revue Bagels and Yox.
 The theatre, previously called the Central Theatre, had been used as a burlesque and movie house in the intervening years.

-2000 Britain's Improbable Theatre bring their spontaneous theatrical performance piece, Lifegame, to Off-Broadway at the Jane Street Theatre.
+2000 Britain's Improbable Theatre bring their spontaneous theatrical performance piece, Lifegame, to Off-Broadway's Jane Street Theatre.
 The improvisational work, in which a civilian is interviewed on stage about his or her life and then is witness to an instant interpretation of their milestone events by an acting troupe, was a hit in England and southern California before reaching New York stage.
-The event was created by improvisational theatre artist Keith Johnstone and offered a new character and a fresh life story eight times a week.
-Though the OB run was brief, it did inspire a TV series of the same name on the TNN cable network the following year.
+The event was created by improvisational theatre artist Keith Johnstone and offers a new character and a fresh life story eight times a week.
+Though the Off-Broadway run is brief, it inspires a TV series of the same name on the TNN cable network the following year.

-2001 All Broadway and Off-Broadway shows remain dark today, the day after terrorist attacks destroy the World Trade Center and travel into and around Manhattan is disrupted.
+2001 All Broadway and Off-Broadway shows remain dark, the day after terrorist attacks destroy the World Trade Center and travel into and around Manhattan is disrupted.

-2002 The Ragtime team of Stephen Flaherty, Lynn Ahrens and Terrence McNally re-team for the Off-Broadway musical A Man of No Importance at Lincoln Center Theater's Mitzi E. Newhouse Theater.
-Starring Roger Rees as bus conductor Alfie Byrne, it will run through the end of the year.
+2002 The Ragtime team of Stephen Flaherty, Lynn Ahrens, and Terrence McNally collaborate again for the Off-Broadway musical A Man of No Importance at Lincoln Center Theater's Mitzi E. Newhouse Theater.
+Starring Roger Rees as bus conductor Alfie Byrne, it runs through the end of the year.

-2011 The Kennedy Center's critically acclaimed production of James Goldman and Stephen Sondheim's Tony Award-winning musical Follies, opens at Broadway's Marquis Theatre.
-The cast is headed by Bernadette Peters as Sally Durant Plummer, Jan Maxwell as Phyllis Rogers Stone, Danny Burstein as Buddy Plummer, Ron Raines as Benjamin Stone and Elaine Paige as Carlotta Campion.
+2011 The Kennedy Center's critically acclaimed production of James Goldman and Stephen Sondheim's musical Follies, opens at Broadway's Marquis Theatre.
+The cast is headed by Bernadette Peters as Sally, Jan Maxwell as Phyllis, Danny Burstein as Buddy, Ron Raines as Benjamin, and Elaine Paige as Carlotta.

 2015 It’s the last dance for the "Dancing Queen": Benny Andersson and Björn Ulvaeus' musical Mamma Mia! plays its 5,773rd and final performance on Broadway.